|Name||黑龙江 (hēi lóng jiāng) ['black' 'dragon' 'river'] Old Name Heilungkiang WG|

 It was the building of the Trans-Siberian Railway through to Vladivostok that led to the rapid urban development of Heilongjiang, particularly at Harbin.
 The strong Russian involvement in the early twentieth century can be seen in the local architecture including the onion dome of St. Sofia in Harbin.
 Russian investment has remained an important spur to development in the province.

 Harbin has a famous ice sculpture fair at Zhaolin Park ➚ from January to March, reflecting the long, cold winters (typically -22 ° F [-30 ° C]).
 It gets so cold that fruit and milk are sold in frozen form.
 Lanterns made out of ice feature at the Chinese New Year festival.
 To complete the cold theme there are ski slopes nearby at Shangzhi ➚.
 Harbin, whose name means ‘Place of Drying Fish nets’ is a relatively modern city, only a hundred years ago it was a fishing village on the Songhua River.
-It has been laid out with a large number of parks.
+It has recently built an impressive Opera House ➚ of very modern design.
+The city has been laid out with a large number of public parks.

 The Songhua River ➚ has been subject to high levels of pollution as it flows through many industrial cities picking up associated industrial and domestic waste.
 Extensive pasture lands make Heilongjiang the most important province for dairy products, it is also produces a great deal of grain and soybean.

 City populations for 2012, Province statistics National Bureau of Statistics 2014

 Copyright © Chinasage 2012 to 2017